 After registration you can go and login to the ReShare repository.

 This can be either when you want to deposit a data collection or want to download a data collection.
 If you get stuck in a loop from ReShare to the UK Data Service registration page, please close your browser (all tabs), clear your history and cache.
 Then try to login again.
-If this doesn't work please try to use a different browser.
+If this doesn't work, please try a different browser.

 See our How to access section for details on registering and accessing our data.